vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 | 2         | mdi:fan-speed-2              |
 | 3         | mdi:fan-speed-3              |

-This is how a configured helper switch must look like:
+This is what a configured helper switch must look like:

 <img src="orcon_images/ha_create_helper_buttons.jpg" alt="New ESPHome integration in Home Assistant" width="200px" />